 The words echoed and re-echoed in my mind, " I am very sorry to inform you that we need to operate as soon as possible, otherwise it will be too late .
 She is in a critical situation."

-Aunt Sana had had a heart attack - a severe heart attack.
+attack - a severe heart attack.
 The reports said that she needed to have a heart transplant .
-The complication that worried me was that I had both shortage of time and money.
-My aunt was my only companion in the world.
-I stood there, dumbstruck.
-I could not figure out what to do.
+The complication

-a pitch.I started seeing myself utterly helpless-which I surely was at that moment.
+Pressure of the upcoming situation mounted to a pitch.I started seeing myself utterly helpless-which I surely was at that moment.
 Time was running as fast as flowing water; the doctor kept on warning me : "The patient cannot wait for too long you have to hurry up."
 Rushing to the bank, my manager and friends, I requested each of them for the loan.
 But in vain.
 The strain was unbearable.
 Time was running out.

 My muscles were tensed so to relax myself I just closed my eyes and thought about what I should do.
 After all I could not just sit and wait for a miracle to happen?
 I had learnt very early in life that miracles did not happen.You had to make them happen.
 Aunt had always showered her tender love on to me and for me she was my mother, father ... my entire family.
 And now it was my turn.
 Realizing this was a race against time, I could not resist bursting into tears.